 Air Fryer Lemon Drizzle Cake

-Bake the perfect Air Fryer Lemon Drizzle Cake following my super easy recipe!
+Bake the perfect Air Fryer Lemon Drizzle Cake following my easy recipe!
 Only five ingredients and you have a moist, fluffy and delicious lemon drizzle loaf worth bragging about.
 Mark my words, everyone will be clamoring for a second slice 😉

 Lemon Drizzle cake is hugely popular and for a good reason!
 A cake that uses just a handful of ingredients – only five! – yet tastes incredibly delicious… what more can you ask for?